 Rescue or a Shelter? …And what is the difference?

-Many people don’t know the difference between a shelter and a rescue…or that there even is a difference.
+Many people do not know the difference between a shelter and a rescue organization…or that there even is a difference.
 Hopefully this will answer some questions that people may have and give us a better understanding of the differences.

-Rescues, on the other hand, take on the expense at full cost and also don’t euthanize when an animal becomes ill, nor do we euthanize to “make room” when an animal’s “time is up.”
+Rescues, on the other hand, take on these expenses at full cost and the majority also do not euthanize when an animal becomes ill (PPAR never euthanizes for this, we always treat), nor do we or other rescues euthanize to make room when an animal’s time is up.
+PPAR makes a lifetime commitment to every animal we rescue.
 Rescues endure very high medical bills in a very short amount of time.
 This is why monetary donations are very important.
-We go to great lengths to medically treat all of our animals and we maintain a 100% no-kill status.
+We go to great lengths to medically treat all of our animals and we (PPAR) maintain a 100% no-kill status.

 Peppermint Pig Thrift & Gift operates solely to help support Peppermint Pig Animal Rescue.
 100% of the proceeds from our thrift store go directly towards the rescue and care of animals in need.
 Our Thrift store operates to bridge the gap between our low adoption fees and the cost of vetting and care we provide the animals we rescue.

 Please continue to support us in the fight to prevent abuse, neglect and the euthanizing of healthy animals!

 Rescue vs. Shelter

 An animal rescue group or animal rescue organization is dedicated to pet rescue and adoption.
 These groups rescue otherwise euthanized pets from kill shelters, take unwanted, abandoned, abused, or stray pets and attempt to find suitable homes for them.
 Many rescue groups are created by and run by volunteers, who take the animals into their homes and care for them — including training, playing, handling medical issues, and solving behavior problems — until a suitable permanent home can be found.